USDA moves to limit salmonella in raw poultry products

 In April, the department told poultry producers to reduce salmonella in certain frozen poultry products as a first step.
 It was the first time the agency labeled salmonella as a contaminating “adulterant" in food, alongside certain types of E. coli.

-The National Chicken Council, which lobbies for the U.S. broiler chicken industry, opposes the additional requirements.
+The National Chicken Council, which lobbies for the U.S. broiler chicken industry, opposes additional requirements.

 Ashley Peterson, a senior vice president for the group, questioned if the proposal was “demonstrated to positively impact public health” and said it could significantly raise prices.
 She said the council is committed to further reducing salmonella and looked forward to reviewing the full USDA proposal.